betterscientificsoftware/bssw.io/Site/Categories/Planning.md

     - [How to Configure Software](../CuratedContent/HowToConfigureSoftware.md)

 - **Legacy code:**
-Source code in which investment, in development costs and/or in perceived validity, is so great that wholesale re-write to optimally exploit newer computing technology is deemed too costly and/or too risky.
+Source code in which investments, tangible and in-tangible, are so great that wholesale re-write to *optimally* utilize newer computing technology is deemed too costly and/or too risky.

     - [What Is CSE Legacy Code?](Topics/WhatIsCseLegacyCode.md)